Quantcast

 Eddie Redmaybe wears a white button-up shirt with a light brown jacket as he poses for the camera at an event

-Eddie Redmayne says he ‘disagrees’ with JK Rowling’s comments.
+Eddie Redmayne disagrees with Rowling’s comments.
 (Getty)

 “I disagree with Jo’s comments.
 Trans women are women, trans men are men and non-binary identities are valid.
 I would never want to speak on behalf of the community but I do know that my dear transgender friends and colleagues are tired of this constant questioning of their identities, which all too often results in violence and abuse.

-“They simply want to live their lives peacefully, and it’s time to let them do so.”
+“They simply want to live their lives peacefully and it’s time to let them do so.”

 Helena Bonham Carter – Bellatrix Lestrange